 Insert Stuff Here

 Welcome to the home page of Douglas Burke.
-I am an Astrophysicist at the Chandra X-ray Center, here at the Harvard-Smithsonian Center for Astrophysics.
+I am an Astrophysicist at the Chandra X-ray Center, a part of the Smithsonian Astrophysical Observatory at the Center for Astrophysics | Harvard & Smithsonian.

 - Work: (617) 496 7853